tachiyomiorg/website/src/help/faq/README.md

 It is likely an issue to do with your connection to your network or the source.
 Tachiyomi will notify you of what error it has encountered trying to download.

 #### How do I cancel or change the download queue?
 Go to <Navigation item=”more"/> → Download Queue and cancel each or cancel all by tapping on the <Navigation item=”overflow"/> next to a manga chapter or on the top right.
-If you would like the change the order of the queue, tap and hold the = on the left side of a item in the queue.
+If you would like the change the order of the queue, tap and hold the = on the side of a item in the queue.

 #### Can you make it possible to store manga on both internal storage and external SD-card?
 At the moment, no. You could try using symlinks, but that requires having your device rooted.